 12. Perform an informal home assessment.

-As you clean (and even during regular visits), evaluate the state of their home and their safety.
+As you clean (and even during regular visits) evaluate the state of their home and safety.

 Check if their home is: